hugsy/gef/docs/commands/bincompare.md

 ## Command bincompare

-The `bincompare` command will compare a binary file with memory data in order to find diferences between file and memory data.
-This command is primary used to check badchars in a exploitation process.
+The `bincompare` command will compare a provided binary file with process memory in order to find differences between the two.

 `bincompare` require options: